PromptCast: A New Prompt-based Learning Paradigm for Time Series Forecasting: Discussion and Conclusion

-\textbf{Broader Impact.} We believe that this study's findings would offer forward-thinking concepts and fresh insights for other researchers.
-The research of time series forecasting could contribute in solving problems such as climate change and resources allocation for social good.
-We also think that the proposed \tname\ task, as well as the \name\ dataset, could open new related research directions and provide visionary ideas about downstream applications empowered by this work.
-Some potential directions are discussed below.
-(1) \textit{Automatic Prompting}: In this paper, the transformation for numerical data to text is achieved by templates.
-Although template-based prompting is efficient, it still is difficult to produce diverse prompts.
-The fixed templates might also cause biases towards templates.
-To this end, one research direction is the automatic time series prompting or time series captioning (similar to image captioning~\citep{herdade2019image}) that aims at using generative models to describe the time series data.
-(2) \textit{Explainable \tname}: Another research question yet to be fully investigated is why models designed for language modeling tasks can predict time series?
-A newly research has started to explore whether language models can be used for non-language downstream tasks~\citep{LIFT}.
-However, future studies in the interpretability and explainability of \tname\ models would be an interesting and valuable research direction.
-(3) \textit{\tname\ QA and Chatbots}: The research of \tname\ would trigger and promote time series forecasting question answering tasks and building chatbots applications with forecasting ability.
-Note that the \tname\ QA task differs from the recent TimeQA~\citep{timeqa} that is proposed to answer general time related questions based on Wikipedia text and ForecastQA~\citep{forecastQA} which is also based on text articles.
-The core of \tname\ QA task is about the question-answering ability about forecasting upon the given sequential numerical value contexts.
+\textbf{Broader Impact.} We believe that the findings of this study will provide forward-thinking concepts and fresh insights for researchers working in the field of time series forecasting.
+We also think that the proposed \tname\ task, as well as the \name\ dataset, could open new related research directions and provide visionary ideas about downstream applications that could be enabled by this work.
+Some potential directions for future research are discussed below.
+(1) \textit{Automatic Prompting}: In this paper, the transformation of numerical data to text is achieved through the use of templates.
+Although template-based prompting is efficient, it can be difficult to produce diverse prompts and fixed templates may introduce biases (biases towards certain templates).
+To address these limitations, a potential research direction is the development of automatic time series prompting or time series captioning (similar to image captioning~\cite{herdade2019image}), which utilizes generative models to describe time series data.
+(2) \textit{Explainable \tname}: Another area that has yet to be fully investigated is the question of why models designed for language modeling tasks are able to predict time series.
+Recent research has begun to explore the use of language models for non-language downstream tasks~\cite{LIFT}.
+Although we have initially discussed our thoughts on why language models can be effective for time series forecasting under the \tname\ task through case studies, further studies on the interpretability and explainability of \tname\ models would be an interesting and valuable research direction to better understand the underlying mechanisms.
+This can help us to design better models and understand the limitations of current models.
+By understanding the interpretability, we can also have a better understanding of how to apply these models to real-world problems.
+(3) \textit{\tname\ QA and Chatbots}: The research of \tname\ task would promote the development of time series forecasting question-answering tasks and building chatbot applications with forecasting capabilities.
+Note that the \tname\ QA task differs from recent tasks such as TimeQA~\cite{timeqa}, which is proposed to answer general time-related questions based on Wikipedia text, and ForecastQA~\cite{forecastQA}, which is also based on text articles.
+The core of the \tname\ QA task is the question-answering ability for forecasting based on given sequential numerical value contexts.
+This task can be applied to digital assistants such as Siri.